- Symptoms & Signs

 Vaccines fool the body into thinking it has an infection.
 This revs up immune defenses against the actual disease.
 Most vaccines take at least two weeks to stimulate the highest protective response.
-It is normal to feels signs of this happening within a few hours or a day, at most.
+It is normal to feel signs of this happening within a few hours or a day, at most.
 Signs include tiredness, low-grade fever, mild chills, or body aches.
 Babies and young children may be irritable or fussy.
 Some children are prone to seizures during fever (febrile seizure), but this is fortunately uncommon after vaccines.
 Most people just have swelling or soreness at the injection site.
 These symptoms should not be bad enough to interrupt daily activities or work.
 They should resolve within a few days.

 High fevers or more severe symptoms suggest another condition that may need medical attention and should not be ignored as a possible side effect.
 It is also important to report possible severe side effects from vaccines.
 The CDC and FDA monitor vaccine safety and investigate serious events on behalf of the public.
 Anyone can report a possible problem with a vaccine at the Vaccine Adverse Event Reporting System, https://vaers.hhs.gov/reportevent.html.